diamondburned/gtkcord3/README.md

 ### Manually

 1. Press F12 in when Discord is open (to open the Inspector).
-2. Press F5 to refresh the page and go to the Network tab.
+2. Go to the Network tab then press F5 to refresh the page.
 3. Search `api library` then look for the "Authorization" header in the right column.
-4. Copy this token.
-5. Paste this token into the Token field, then click Login.
+5. Copy this token into the Token field, then click Login.

 ## Current features